myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/describeFeedGenerator.md

 ## #main

 Get information about a feed generator, including policies and offered feed URIs.
+Does not require auth; implemented by Feed Generator services (not App View).

 ### Output